 Start by narrowing down your desired location.
 Are you after a beach retreat in Tulum, a top choice for its stunning natural beauty and rental potential?
 Or perhaps you’d prefer a colonial-style home in Merida, renowned for its rich history, architecture, and growing expat community.
 For those drawn to urban life, Mexico City offers excellent investment opportunities, particularly in trendy neighborhoods like Roma and Condesa, known for their modern amenities and cultural vibrancy.
 The Pacific coastline, with places like Puerto Vallarta and Los Cabos, is perfect for those seeking luxury real estate and beachfront living.

 Whether you’re prioritizing lifestyle or return on investment, each location has its perks.
-Working with a local real estate agent familiar with the Mexican market will help you find the best property and avoid any potential pitfalls when choosing the best places to buy property in Mexico.
+Working with a local real estate agent familiar with the Mexican market or a real estate developer will help you find the best property and avoid any potential pitfalls when choosing the best place to buy property in Mexico.

 Step 2: Make an Offer

 Once you’ve found your ideal property, you’ll make a formal offer.
 It’s common to negotiate the terms, such as the price and payment schedule.
-Once agreed upon, both parties will sign a Promesa de Compraventa - a binding sales agreement that outlines the specifics of the deal, including the sale price, closing date, and other terms.
+Once agreed upon, both parties will sign a Promesa de Compraventa - a binding sales agreement that outlines the specifics of the deal, including the sale price, closing date, and property specifications.

 Step 3: Due Diligence